rbertens/generic_mixing_framework/README.md

 This is a short instruction manual on how to use the event mixing framework, serving to complement the analysis note, and to be used as guidance for anyone who wants to use the framework.

+It's recommended to read the full manual before starting with the package, as the manual also motivates why the package is organized the way it is.

 # Branches
 The current project has three branches